Christopher Peruzzi loves fairy tales. His first published short story, "The Undead Rose" was based on "Sleeping Beauty". He lives in NJ.

 At the same time, because it is Jim Carrey, we see from his first “Hello, hello, hello…” that we are in for some serious comedy mixed with the insanity he’s famous for.
 He did not disappoint, especially with his antic improvisational class with the actors in Olaf’s crew.
 Watch for Carrey’s tyrannosaurus rex impersonation as well as his “man in the electric chair”.

-In fitting with the story, the initial choice to direct the film was Tim Burton, who added his unique dark artistic and weird gothic flavor to the set and all of the characters.
+In fitting with the story, the initial choice to direct the film was Tim Burton, who added his unique, dark, artistic, and weird gothic flavor to the set and all of the characters.
 His first choice for Olaf was Johnny Depp.
 When Burton left the production he was replaced by Brad Silberling, best known for his work on Casper (1995), City of Angels (1998), and Land of the Lost (2009), who cast Carrey after Depp left with Burton.
 Silberling decided to keep the dark surrealistic tones of the movie Burton started and left Carrey to experiment with Olaf’s role.

 Neil Patrick Harris

-Star of stage, screen, and television, Neil Patrick Harris has been a professional actor since childhood.
+Star of the stage, screen, and television, Neil Patrick Harris has been a professional actor since childhood.
 He is a versatile multitalented actor who can act, sing, and dance – a triple threat.
 NPH’s best-known role as a child actor was as Dr. Doogie Howser, MD.
 He later gained fame for his long-standing role in How I Met Your Mother as the womanizing Barney Stinson.

 Harris’s talent shines through the television series like a floodlight onto a dark stage.
-Not only does he do the character justice, but he performs each episodes theme song of Look Away.
+Not only does he do the character justice, but he performs each episode's theme song of Look Away.

 His interpretation of Olaf is more subdued and creepier than Carrey’s.
 Where Carrey’s version might have feigned warmth upon meeting the Baudelaires as their legal guardian, Harris’s is only a shade over indifference.
 The viewer knows almost immediately these children will not have a pleasant stay as Harris looks down upon them and sneers.
 He also keeps his disdain for the children throughout the episodes.

 Whereupon Carrey’s version might have been perceived as an incompetent clown with moments of sadistic intelligence, Harris’s Olaf is a calculated villain.
-We see his Olaf tries to take his role seriously as an actor only to show how far the character falls short of his passion.
+We see his Olaf trying to take his role seriously as an actor only to show how far the character falls short of his passion.
 Harris gives in to his inner childish brat at times with emotional outbursts that could only come from a petulant child.
 He uses this childish derisiveness with the evil immature behavior that comes naturally with an obvious narcissistic disorder.

 This doesn’t mean he isn’t funny.
 Harris finds a new dimension to Olaf where he turns the character’s occasional and obvious incompetence into an opportunity for humor.
 A prime example is when the Baudelaires see through Olaf’s disguise as Captain Sham and it becomes evident that Olaf doesn’t quite know what to do with his pipe.